ritaaktay/CV/README.md

 ## Interests

-- 🎾  Training in tennis, swimming, running and sailing.
+- 🎾  Training competitively in in tennis, swimming, running and sailing.
 - 🧘  Mindfulness, meditation and personal development.
 - 📚  Exploring different fields of knowledge (ex.
 Psychology, Neuroscience, Philosophy).